 Whereas at University they had the opportunity to spread their cognitive wings and deal with things at a conceptual level (as expected at higher levels of the AQF), the Certificate IV limits thought to more concrete situations.
 The very nature of the VET system that the Certificate IV TAE is largely about is also somewhat concrete in nature, and so the free-thinking of higher education is replaced by a more constrained process of thinking within the Certificate IV TAE.

 It is not necessarily harder, but for those who do not expect it, it can be different.
 And those differences can cause frustration and disappointment.

 Painful Truth #2.
 The Cert IV TAE is repetitive.

 The Cert IV TAE is made up of a number of Units of Competency.
 Each of these units has its own requirements.
 They overlap a bit, and that can lead to some efficiencies in delivery and assessment.

 Add to that the need to do things first in learning, and then do them again in assessment, and you can expect that even the most efficiently developed program will involve repetition.

 Painful Truth #3.
 Hearing is not learning.
 Neither is reading.

 Simply being present in a class, or looking at a page of information is not the same thing as learning.
 Sure, both of these things can lead to learning occurring, but just turning up or opening a page is not enough.
-Learning requires concentrated attention, and when the subject matter is so foreign, filled with jargon and repetitive, that can be hard.
+Learning requires concentrated attention, and when the subject matter is so foreign, filled with jargon and repetition, that can be hard.
 Learning the material sufficiently well requires engagement with the material, completing learning activities and reflecting on what you have done.

 Painful Truth #4.
 The Cert IV TAE cannot be done in 10 days.